trigg3rX/triggerx-contracts/README.md

 6. Deploy TaskExecutionHub Contract:

 - Set `JOB_REGISTRY_ADDRESS` and `TRIGGER_GAS_REGISTRY_ADDRESS` in the `.env` file.
-- Deploys the TaskExecutionHub Contract on the Base Chain (As we have deployed AttestationCenter Contract on Base Chain).
+- Deploys the TaskExecutionHub Contract on the Base Chain (As we have deployed the AttestationCenter Contract on Base Chain).
 - 0.1 ETH is deposited to the TaskExecutionHub Contract.

 ```bash
 forge script script/deploy/3_deployTaskExecutionHub.s.sol:DeployTaskExecutionHub --verify --verifier-url "https://api.etherscan.io/v2/api" --etherscan-api-version v2 --chain 84532 --etherscan-api-key <ETHERSCAN_API_KEY> --broadcast
 ```

-- If the a new Spoke is deployed, then user need to call the `AddSokesToHub` script after the deployment of the TaskExecutionHub Contract, and setting the `spokeEids` in the script function.
+- If a new Spoke is deployed, then the user needs to call the `AddSokesToHub` script after the deployment of the TaskExecutionHub Contract, and set the `spokeEids` in the script function.

 ```bash
 forge script script/deploy/3_deployTaskExecutionHub.s.sol:AddSokesToHub --broadcast
 ```

-- If the a new JobRegistry is deployed, then user need to call the `SetJobRegistryonHub` script after the deployment of the TaskExecutionHub Contract.
+- If a new JobRegistry is deployed, then users need to call the `SetJobRegistryonHub` script after the deployment of the TaskExecutionHub Contract.

 ```bash
 forge script script/deploy/3_deployTaskExecutionHub.s.sol:SetJobRegistryonHub --broadcast
 ```

-- If the a new TriggerGasRegistry is deployed, then user need to call the `SetTriggerGasRegistryonHub` script after the deployment of the TaskExecutionHub Contract.
+- If a new TriggerGasRegistry is deployed, then the user needs to call the `SetTriggerGasRegistryonHub` script after the deployment of the TaskExecutionHub Contract.

 ```bash